hemantksingh/messup-learn/People/Leadership.md

   - Putting the team before you.
 Commit to the success and well-being of the collective team above your individual success.

 - Direction Alignment and Commitment (DAC)
+  - There are a couple of ways to think about DAC:
-  - Trying to set expectations across the board while working with distributed teams and getting everyone to pull in the same direction can be a challenge.
-Getting the team to agree on a set of principles that everyone buys into and has a shared understanding is one way of driving DAC.
+    - Push mode, where your are may use your influence and try to set expectations across the board and getting everyone to pull in the same direction.
+    - Pull mode, where you seek information from your team and synthesise the information to agree on a set of principles that everyone buys into and has a shared understanding of.
 This allows decisions to be made objectively.
-However if personal motivations do not align the principles can be revisited and revised so that they work for everyone.
+In case personal motivations of individuals do not align the principles can be revisited and revised so that they work for everyone or a safe way out for those individuals that aren't willing to come on the journey needs to be considered.
   - Questions about goals, priorities and measures of success are key in determining the team direction.
-Influence helps frame direction, alignment, and commitment among individuals, teams, groups, organizations.
-It enables you to get the kind of results you want through others.
   - A good way to gauge the commitment levels of a team is to get a confidence score on a proposal for example at the end of a meeting.

 - Self awareness